kmilo17pet/stimer-MATLAB/README.md

 # stimer-MATLAB
-a nonblocking timer implementation for MATLAB
+a nonblocking timer implementation for MATLAB and Simulink